NahyeMoon/Tech_Layoff/Customer Call List/Data Cleaning.md

 <br />

-After standardizing Paying Customer and Do_Not_Contact to Y for Yes and N for No and converting Na to blank, I removed all rows with blank for Phone_Number or Y for Do_Not_Contact.
+After standardizing Paying Customer to Y for Yes and N for No and converting Na to blank in Do_Not_Contact, all rows with blank for Phone_Number or Y for Do_Not_Contact were removed since the contact to those customers cannot be made.
 ```python
 # Standardize Paying Customer to Y and N